Your mission, if you choose to accept, is to get ready for sick season by stocking a few ingredients for fighting infection.

 Allow me to help.
 Here’s what I wish I would have had on hand have stocked now in preparation for whatever may come along this winter.
 Or summer.

 Preventative Measures to Stay Healthy

-- fermented cod liver oil from Green Pasture, one of my awesome sponsors this month (watch for a giveaway next month!)
+- fermented cod liver oil from Green Pasture, one of my awesome sponsors this month – one of the best foods out their for general health

-- dried elderberriesto make elderberry syrup (or buy the syrup)
+- dried elderberries to make elderberry syrup (or buy the syrup) – an immunity booster

 - You can find a recipe to make the syrup in Herbal Nurturing, along with a treasure trove of other natural healing ways to save money by doing it yourself